ZPears/getting_and_cleaning_data_class_project/CodeBook.md

 ## Introduction

-The dataset produced by run_analysis.R (results.R) is a data frame containing the means of all mean and standard deviation measurements made by accelerometers and gyrometers in personal fitness tracking equipment.
+The dataset produced by run_analysis.R (results.txt) is a data frame containing the means of all mean and standard deviation measurements made by accelerometers and gyrometers in personal fitness tracking equipment.

 The data are subsetted into individual observations based on the activity level of the subject and the subject's unique ID.

-## Results .txt observations
+## Results.txt observations

 Each row represents a set of measurements for a given activity level and a given subject.